RealNathanCodes/computer_setup/README.md

+For Linux machines use ansible, which you can start just by running `./run.sh` For Windows machines Look in the chocolatey directory

 I've not had a chance to test the apt branches yet, I've only tested this on Manjaro so far

 # Things I want to get working